-To learn how to wear the right front passenger's safety belt properly, see "Driver Position" earlier in this section.
+To learn how to wear the right front passenger's safety belt properly, see Driver Position on page 1-28.

-The right front passenger's safety belt works the same way as the driver's safety belt -- except for one thing.
-If you ever pull the shoulder portion of the belt out all the way, you will engage the child restraint locking feature.
-If this happens, just let the belt go back all the way and start again.
+The right front passenger's safety belt works the same way as the driver's safety belt-except for one thing.
+If you ever pull the shoulder portion of the belt out all the way, you will engage the child restraint locking feature which may turn off the passenger's frontal air bag.
+If this happens unintentionally, just let the belt go back all the way and start again.